 Services for alumni, parents and friends are organised by the Development Office.
 Please see the alumni pages for details of their programme of events.

-The College publishes the College Chronicle, (an annual record for and by alumni) in the autumn and St Hugh’s News (a newsletter reporting the College’s activities and events) in the spring.
+The College publishes the Chronicle, (an annual record for and with contributions from alumni) in the autumn.
 Copies are available from the Development Office.

 The College’s facilities are available for public hire through our subsidiary company.
 Details are available on the conferences section of this website.